-The Santa Barbara Zoo and Channel Islands Restoration are restoring the shores along the Andree Clark Bird Refuge, next to the Santa Barbara Zoo in Santa Barbara.
-The two organizations have restored 0.7 acres of marginal land around this wetland already and, with help from this grant, are currently restoring another 1.4 acres.
-The work includes the removal of non-native invasive plant species and planting of native species.
-The project is planned to be completed in spring of 2016.
+The Santa Barbara Zoo and Channel Islands Restoration restored 2.1 acres along the shores of the Andree Clark Bird Refuge, next to the Santa Barbara Zoo in Santa Barbara.
+The work included the removal of non-native invasive plant species and planting of native species.
+The project was completed in August of 2016.